firzok/afiniti-hiring-test/README.md

 #### Running

+1. Run the [database.sql](https://github.com/firzok/afiniti-hiring-test/blob/master/database.sql) file in your pgAdmin to setup the database.

-1. Run this command in the project folder to clean previous build(if any)
+2. Run this command in the project folder to clean previous build(if any)

     ```console
     foo@bar:~$ make clean
     ```

-2. Run this command in the project folder to build
+3. Run this command in the project folder to build

     ```console
     foo@bar:~$ make
     ```

-3. Run this command to run
+4. Run this command to run

     ```console
     foo@bar:~$ sudo ./daemon -f